Jakarta to choose new governor in first test for President Prabowo - ExBulletin

 Jakarta to choose new governor in first test for President Prabowo

-(Bloomberg) — Voters in Indonesia's capital are choosing their next governor on Wednesday in a first test for President Prabowo Subianto after he took office last month.
+JAKARTA Voters in the Indonesian capital choose their next governor on November 27, in a first test for President Prabowo Subianto after he takes office in October.

-The election pits Prabowos' candidate, former West Java governor Ridwan Kamil, against the opposition candidate, former cabinet secretary Pramono Anung, for control of a metropolis that represents about a fifth of the country's economic production of the country.
+The election pits Mr. Prabowos's candidate, former West Java governor Ridwan Kamil, against the opposition candidate, former Cabinet Secretary Pramono Anung, for control of a metropolis that accounts for about a fifth of the country's economic production.

+Whoever wins will face a range of challenges, including traffic jams, pollution and the fact that the city of more than 11 million people is literally sinking.

 The role is a true career-maker in Indonesia, a springboard to becoming president of the archipelago that spans three time zones and more than 17,000 islands.

 The race remains wide open.
-The latest opinion poll shows Ridwan behind Pramono for the first time, but around a quarter of voters have not yet decided who they will choose.
+The latest opinion poll shows Mr Ridwan behind Mr Pramono for the first time, but around a quarter of voters have not yet decided who they will choose.

-A second round is likely, with neither of the first two candidates expected to obtain more than 50% of the vote.
+A runoff is likely, with neither of the two leading candidates expected to obtain more than 50 percent of the vote.
 The first results are expected from 3 p.m.

 The Jakarta poll is the most important local election taking place in 37 provinces in Indonesia.

+Mr. Prabowo, an ally of his predecessor Joko Widodo, is seeking to further consolidate power after forming a coalition government that controls around 80 percent of seats in the national parliament.

-The former general set ambitious goals ranging from achieving 8% annual growth in the coming years to implementing a $30 billion free lunch program for schoolchildren.
+The former general has set ambitious targets, ranging from 8 per cent annual growth over the next few years to implementing a US$30 billion (S$40.4 billion) free meals program ) for schoolchildren.

-If Prabowos' candidates lose in Jakarta and Central Java, investors may sell Indonesian stocks, according to Lionel Priyadi, a macro strategist at Mega Capital Indonesia, a Jakarta-based brokerage.
+If Mr. Prabowos' candidates lose in Jakarta and Central Java, investors may sell Indonesian stocks, according to Mr. Lionel Priyadi, a macrostrategist at Mega Capital Indonesia, a Jakarta-based brokerage.

-Failures could make the implementation of Prabowos programs more complicated due to stronger political resistance, Priyadi said.
+Failures could make the implementation of Mr. Prabowos' programs more complicated due to stronger political resistance, Mr. Priyadi said.

+The rupiah fell about 1.5 percent against the dollar in November, while the benchmark Jakarta Composite Equity Index lost about 4 percent.

-Prabowo's predecessor Widodo, better known as Jokowi, served as governor of Jakarta for two years before becoming president in 2014.
+Mr. Prabowo's predecessor, Mr. Widodo, better known as Jokowi, served as governor of Jakarta for two years before becoming president in 2014.

+Mr Jokowi then sought to move the capital to Borneo and rename it Nusantara, as part of his legacy and to redistribute wealth across the sprawling archipelago.

 In recent weeks, candidates for the post of governor of Jakarta have presented their vision of the megacity which remains an economic power in Southeast Asia.

-Prabowos' candidate, Ridwan, has promised to cut red tape to attract investors, build a Disneyland off the coast of Jakarta and continue land reclamation projects.
+Mr Prabowos' candidate, Mr Ridwan, has promised to cut red tape to attract investors, build a Disneyland off the Jakarta coast and continue land reclamation projects.

 |